 Yes, all Irish citizens are required to have a visa to visit Kenya before they can legally enter the country.

 Thanks to a new initiative by the Kenyan government, travelers can apply for their Kenyan eVisa (also known as an electronic visa) online.
 This means that there is no need to wait in line at the local embassy, no need for an in-person interview with an officer, and no need to collect piles of paperwork in order to apply for the visa.

 Kenya Visa Requirements for Irish Citizens

-Before you can apply for a visa, there are a handful of Kenya visa requirements for Irish citizens that you must prepare ahead of time.
+Before you can apply for a visa, there are a handful of Republic of Kenya’s online visa requirements for Irish citizens that you must prepare ahead of time.
 They include the following items:

 - A valid passport – All travelers must have a valid and up to date passport issued by the government of Japan.
 Their passport must have at least six (6) months validity before they can legally enter Kenya.
 We also recommend having at least one blank page in the passport in order to ensure enough space for a stamp (if necessary).

 - Passport details – During the application, you will need to fill out questions that ask for details of your passport, such as passport number, nationality, date of birth, date of passport expiration, and so on.

 - A digital photograph – Please make sure to have a clear and colorized photo of yourself that is recent (taken within the last six months).